idimitriadis0/TranslateOnLinux/docs/index.md

 [f.lux](https://justgetflux.com/)

-Note: Gnome Desktop environment also sports an integrated Night mode in Settings > Displays.
+Note: the GNOME and Plasma Desktop environments also sport integrated Night mode.
+In GNOME it can be found under Settings > Displays, in Plasma it can be found under System Settings > Display and Monitor > Night Color.

 ## Clipboard managers